Travel.State.Gov > Intercountry Adoption > Country Information > Egypt Intercountry Adoption Information

 Laws in Egypt regarding adoption are unclear and may vary according to a prospective adoptive parent's religious background.
 Islamic Shari'a law does not allow for full adoption of a child, as generally understood in the United States.
 (Please refer to our flyer on Islamic Family Law for more information on this issue.)
 U.S. citizens wishing to adopt a non-Muslim child may wish to seek legal advice from a local Egyptian attorney.

-Fostering, which assumes no blood relationship, is sometimes permitted in Egypt through the Ministry of Social Affairs.
+Fostering, which assumes no blood relationship, is sometimes permitted in Egypt through the Ministry of Social Solidarity.
 Most commonly, a foster parent will agree to partially or fully support a child who remains in an orphanage.
 On occasion, however, a foster parent will enter into a contract with the orphanage, and will be permitted to raise the child at home.
-To begin this process, the foster family submits a request to the Ministry of Social Services.
-If the Ministry of Social Affairs approves the request, it will grant permission to allow an orphanage to release a child to be fostered at the home of the foster family.
+To begin this process, the foster family submits a request to the Ministry of Social Solidarity with all documentation proving that they are capable of supporting the child.
+The foster family will sign a contract with the orphanage showing that the orphanage is officially releasing the child to the foster family and that the foster family will allow a social worker from the Ministry of Social Solidarity to visit the infant on a regular basis to determine whether the foster parents are able to care for the child properly.

 Egypt has both Muslim and Christian orphanages, though not all orphanages release orphans to be fostered at one's home.
 Prospective guardians may only foster children of their same religion.